jetkan-yk/cs50ai/README.md

 - Run `pytest --durations=n` to see the `n` slowest execution time
 - Install `pytest-repeat` with `pip` and then run `pytest --count n` to repeat the test for *n* times

-## 🤹 Improvement

-I am currently auditing this course (no certificate bearing, just interested in AI and Brian's teaching style), more solutions and test cases will be added in the near future!</br>

-This is a self-initiated project.
-Passing these test cases **does not** guarantee that you will also receive a full grade from the HavardX teaching team.</br>

-If you notice any error in the test cases, or even better, would like to contribute to this repository, please create a new issue [here](https://github.com/jetkan-yk/cs50ai/issues).
-I would greatly appreciate any constructive feedback regarding my code too! ♥️

 ## 💻 My Setup

 Each test case should take less than 30 seconds, depending on Python's I/O and your code efficiency.